rwinston-ibm/tape-automation/rest-over-ethernet/curl/roecurl.md

 ```

 ##### GET /v1/events/`<ID>`
-where `<ID>` is taken from one of the events returned by GET/v1/events
 ```
 curl -k -b cookies.txt -X GET https://192.0.2.0/web/api/v1/events/876
 ```

 ##### GET /v1/events/`<ID>`/fixProcedure
-where `<ID>` is taken from one of the events returned by GET/v1/events
 ```
 curl -k -b cookies.txt -X GET https://192.0.2.0/web/api/v1/events/1038/fixProcedure
 ```